 Raising the Bar.

-The Richmond Justice Center was built to replace a chronically overcrowded, deteriorating jail with severe maintenance problems.
-During the bidding process for this construction, other teams proposed alternate methods of construction — steel, masonry, and cast in place.
-Tindall won the bid, convincing the client to choose precast concrete.
-By converting the CIP lower level to precast, in conjunction with all of precast’s usual benefits, Tindall saved the client considerable time and money.
+The Richmond Justice Center was built to replace a chronically overcrowded, deteriorating correctional facility with severe maintenance problems.
+During the bidding process for this construction, other teams proposed alternate methods of construction — steel, masonry, and cast-in-place concrete.
+Tindall won the bid, persuading the customer to choose precast concrete over other alternatives.
+By converting the cast-in-place concrete lower level to precast concrete, in conjunction with all of precast’s usual benefits, Tindall saved the customer considerable time and money.

-Upon completion of the project, Richmond Sheriff C.T.
-Woody, Jr. praised Tindall for building a facility that beautifully complements the community and its surroundings.
+Upon completion of the precast correctional facility, Richmond Sheriff C.T.
+Woody, Jr. praised Tindall for building a structure that beautifully complements the community and its surroundings.
 The Richmond Justice Center also won the regional award from the Design Build Institute of America.